Redot-Engine/redocker/Contribute.md

 New Features and Tasks will first need some Discussion, before they can be Ready to be worked on.
 This state is called "RFC" (Request for Comment)

-An Issue might be Blocked by Temporarily by something else.
+An Issue might be Blocked temporarily by something else.
 For example, if we want to do Redot X builds, we first need to wait for Readot X to provide binaries.

 An Issue might also be Blocked because of License Concerns